mlflow/mlflow/docs/source/llms/transformers/guide/index.rst

             save_pretrained=False,
         )

-MLflow will not save the copy of Dolly-v2-7B model weight, instead logs the following metadata as a reference to the HuggingFace Hub model.
-This will save storage space about 15GB and reduce the logging latency significantly as well.
+In the above example, MLflow will not save a copy of the **Dolly-v2-7B** model's weights and will instead log the following metadata as a reference to the HuggingFace Hub model.
+This will save roughly 15GB of storage space and reduce the logging latency significantly as well for each run that you initiate during development.
 ```
 source_model_name: "databricks/dolly-v2-7b"
 source_model_revision: "d632f0c8b75b1ae5b26b250d25bfba4e99cb7c6f"